fcardenas07/Eventy-UXD/README.md

 ### 1.1 The Problem

-People interested in cultural, recreational, or academic activities often miss events that match their interests because information is scattered across multiple sources,social media, outdated websites, or informal channels.
+People interested in cultural, recreational, or academic activities often miss events that match their interests because information is scattered across multiple sources, social media, outdated websites, or informal channels.
 Meanwhile, local organizers struggle to promote their activities effectively due to limited marketing resources and the lack of accessible digital tools.

 **Pain points include**: